 I’m pretty sure my movie brain has been broken by television.
 It’s not as if I didn’t watch a lot of TV growing up in the San Fernando Valley, the setting of this particular movie, Licorice Pizza.
 Which continued after I moved to West LA at age eleven and onto the East Coast as a college student and adult.
 But now, in 2022, I can barely watch a movie without thinking “Is that it?”
 Even a long-ish movie like Licorice Pizza leaves me a bit cold.
-I’m barely getting to know these characters when the credits role.
+I’m barely getting to know these characters when the credits roll.
 I seem to need at least eight hours to get into stuff since television has morphed into my main viewing experience.
 Even when I actually own a throwback Licorice Pizza t-shirt that I bought way before this movie was announced.
 Because that’s the record store in which I shopped for tapes at the Sherman Oaks Galleria as a child.
 Or at least where I browsed before buying it for cheaper at some other non-mall record store.

-So you’d think that, despite the period setting of this film being about a decade before my Valley heyday, I’d be perfect audience for this entertainment.
-I mean on top of all that, it’s Paul Thomas Anderson, how could it not be awesome?
+So you’d think that, despite the period setting of this film being about a decade before my Valley heyday, I’d be the perfect audience for this entertainment.
+I mean on top of all that, it’s Paul Thomas Anderson.
+How could it not be awesome?
 A man who grew up right near me at almost the exact time as me.
 His memories must be my memories!
 But he placed this film a decade earlier than it feels like he should have given his/my age and experience.
 And those ten years make a biiig difference.
 This film feels way more 60s than seventies.
 And is light years away from my 80s Valley experience.
 Or at least the part I recall more clearly as a cognoscente human being.
 So why did PTA not write and film his lived experience?
 He was three when this film takes place.
 Could he have not written about, say, 1985, when he was the same age as the main male character, Gary (Cooper Hoffman)?
 A time that might have meant more to him — and, frankly, more to me.
 C’mon PTA, service my needs!

 And then I thought about it.
 Maybe I’m not the world’s biggest PTA fan.
 I waited forever to see Inherent Vice, and my 2021 viewing of it was… not positive.
 I also find There Will Be Blood to be kind of absurd and overrated.
 His other films, like Magnolia, are mostly decent, but all — with the exception of the tight little gem, Punch Drunk Love — suffer from PTA meandering.
 Which I suppose some see as a feature, but I see as a bug.
 The lack of focus and editing and general guardrails on reality makes my OCD mind a little crazy.
 In this film, he does his usual thing where there is a loose framework of a plot, but he keeps it super-flex and just kind of follows the action from scene to scene where he can throw in cameos by the likes of Sean Penn, Tom Waits and Bradley Cooper to ham it up as stand-ins for famous 70s Hollywood people.
 Even reading up on the film I see that PTA pretty much gathered stories, observed some stuff driving around the Valley and then just kind of strung them together into a movie.
 Which, fine.
 But that’s not really a narrative now, is it?